Minh09470203/PBL2-Do-An-CSLT/README.md

 - **Username**: `CUS001` | **Password**: `123456`
 - **Username**: `CUS002` | **Password**: `123456`
 - **Username**: `CUS003` | **Password**: `123456`

-### Performance Notes

-- The application loads all data into memory at startup
-- Large datasets may require additional RAM
-- File operations are performed synchronously

-### Development Guidelines

-- Follow existing code style and naming conventions
-- Add comments for complex logic
-- Test all new features thoroughly
-- Update documentation as needed

 ## License